 Civil Penalties (Punitive Damages)

-Some anti-retaliation laws make landlords pay an extra civil penalty (punitive damages) to tenants on top of actual damages.
-Punitive damages are usually calculated from a multiplier on either costs or rent.
-The law doesn’t always cleanly divide between punitive and actual damages, as shown in the table below.
+Courts typically calculate punitive damages as a multiplier of either actual damage costs or one month’s rent.
+However, the law doesn’t always cleanly divide between punitive and actual damages — as shown in the table below.

 Attorney Fees